-They owe each other loyalty and support.
+3 They owe each other loyalty and support.

-B. Surname Each spouse retains his or her surname.
+B. Surname 1 Each spouse retains his or her surname.

-However, the bride and groom may declare to the civil registrar that they wish bear the surname of the bride or the groom as the family surname
+2 However, the prospective spouses may declare to the civil registrar that they wish bear the surname of the bride or the groom as the family surname.

-If the bride and groom retain their surnames, they decide which of the surnames their children will bear.
-In justified cases, the civil registrar may relieve the bride and groom of this obligation.
+3 If the prospective spouses retain their surnames, they decide which of the surnames their children will bear.
+In justified cases, the civil registrar may relieve the prospective spouses of this obligation.